Central Leading Group for Publicity, Ideological and Cultural Work: History

-The CLGPIW was established in the summer of 1957 as the Central Theory Group (中央理论小组; Zhōngyāng Lǐlùn Xiǎozǔ) led by Kang Sheng, but it was replaced on June 10, 1958, by a Central Culture and Education Group (中央文教小组; Zhōngyāng Wénjiào Xiǎozǔ) led by Lu Dingyi, with Kang Sheng as deputy leader and Chen Boda among its members, until a separate leading group for education was established in 1982.
+The Central Leading Group for Publicity and Ideological Work was established in the summer of 1957 as the Central Theory Group (中央理论小组; Zhōngyāng Lǐlùn Xiǎozǔ) led by Kang Sheng, but it was replaced on June 10, 1958, by a Central Culture and Education Group (中央文教小组; Zhōngyāng Wénjiào Xiǎozǔ) led by Lu Dingyi, with Kang Sheng as deputy leader and Chen Boda among its members, until a separate leading group for education was established in 1982.
 The current CLGPIW was established in 1988 by the CCP Central Committee Directive No. 11.

 Its first leader was Hu Qili, although he was dismissed in 1989 for opposing the use of violence against the 1989 Tiananmen Square protests and massacre.
 Although usually the group leader is a Politburo Standing Committee member, Ding Guangen, who led the CLGPIW from 1992 to 2002, was concurrently Standing Committee member, Secretariat member and Propaganda Department head.

+In June 2023, it was reported that the agency was renamed to the Central Leading Group for Publicity, Ideological and Cultural Work.